Lorenzoncina/CPAC_Abstract_Propic/README.md

 > *“Everything I sonically make is a painting.
 I see it.
 I see the importance and the value of everyone being able to experience a more beautiful life."* - Kanye West.

 > *“The idea of music appears everywhere in Kandinsky's paintings.
-He believed shades resonated with each other to produce visual 'chords' and had an influence on the soul.”* - The Guardian, speaking about Kandinsky's art.
+He believed shades resonated with each other to produce visual 'chords' and had an influence on the soul.”* - The Guardian, speaking about Vasilij Kandinsky's art.

 Even though sensations and inspiration cannot be faithfully reproduced by technology, this project tries to interprete music in a synesthetic way by analyzing songs with mood detection and, based on that, realizing an abstract painting to be used as a Spotify profile picture.